utiasDSL/safe-control-gym/README.md

 ## Install on Ubuntu/macOS

-We recommend using Ubuntu 20.04 on a mid-tier laptop and GPU (e.g., a Lenovo P52 with i7-8850H/Quadro P2000)
+We recommend Ubuntu 20.04 on a mid-tier laptop and GPU (e.g., a Lenovo P52 with i7-8850H/Quadro P2000)

 ```bash
 git clone https://github.com/utiasDSL/safe-control-gym.git